Rancho Santa Fe, California

 Rancho Santa Fe is a census-designated place (CDP) in San Diego County, California, United States, within the San Diego metropolitan area.
 The population was 3,156 at the 2020 census.
 The CDP is primarily residential with a few shopping blocks, a middle and elementary school, and several restaurants.

-Rancho Santa Fe borders the Fairbanks Ranch gated community to the southeast and Solana Beach to the southwest.
+Rancho Santa Fe borders the Fairbanks Ranch gated community to the southeast, Solana Beach to the southwest, and Encinitas to the west.

 History

 In 1841, Rancho San Dieguito, as it was originally named, was a Mexican land grant of 8824 acres from Governor Pío Pico of Alta California to Juan Maria Osuna, the first alcalde (mayor) of the Pueblo of San Diego.

-In 1906, the Santa Fe Railway, a subsidiary of the Atchison, Topeka & Santa Fe Railway, purchased the entire land grant to plant a Blue gum eucalyptus (Eucalyptus globulus) tree plantation for use as railroad ties, but the wood proved too soft to hold railroad spikes.
+In 1906, the Santa Fe Railway, a subsidiary of the Atchison, Topeka & Santa Fe Railway, purchased the entire land grant to plant a blue gum eucalyptus (Eucalyptus globulus) tree plantation for use as railroad ties, but the wood proved too soft to hold railroad spikes.
 The railroad then formed the Santa Fe Land Improvement Company to develop a planned community of country estates, and 6200 acres developed from the original Rancho San Dieguito land grant were renamed "Rancho Santa Fe" in 1922.

 In 1921, architect Lilian Rice, working under Requa and Jackson, was chosen to develop the community's master plan.
 Rice worked through to 1927, designing, supervising, and constructing the village center, as well as several homes.
 The basics of the original Lilian Rice land plan are in effect to this day, and the resulting low density high green space community is unique in Southern California.

 In 1923, the Santa Fe Land Company constructed a guest house called "La Morada" to house potential land purchasers.
 It was renamed in 1941, as "The Inn", when it was purchased by a private owner.

 From 1937 to 1947, Bing Crosby hosted a golf tournament known as the "Bing Crosby Clambake" at the Rancho Santa Fe Country Club.
 Crosby's golf tournaments, which included Hollywood celebrities matched against professionals, drew great crowds to the area.
-After 1947, the tournament was moved to Monterey Peninsula, just outside San Francisco.
+After 1947, the tournament was moved to the Monterey Peninsula, not far from San Francisco.

 In 1989, "The Covenant" of Rancho Santa Fe was registered as California Historical Landmark #982 for its status as a historic planned community.

 In 1996, the religious cult Heaven's Gate began renting a mansion in Rancho Santa Fe which, in March 1997, became the site of the group's mass suicide.

 In 2007, the Witch Fire caused significant damage to Rancho Santa Fe, damaging or destroying over 80 homes.